tanghao-xiaomi/docs/en/device_dev_guide/kernel/IPC/message_queue.md

 Working mechanism:

 1. When the input parameter `notification` is non-`NULL`, `mq_notify` establishes a notification association between the current task and the message queue.
-2. When an empty queue becomes non-empty, the system sends the signal defined in `notification` to the task.
+2. When a new message is put into the message queue, the system sends the signal defined in the `notification` to the task.
-3. One-time notification: After sending the signal, the registration relationship is automatically解除 (解除).
+3. One-shot notification: After the signal is delivered, the notification registration is automatically removed.
 You must call `mq_notify()` again to receive the next notification.
 4. When `notification` is `NULL`, the function removes the existing notification association.

 **Note**: